About

 but can’t be paid to eat potato chips or cake.

-of Delirium (July, 2009), Self-Murder (April, 2010),
+Summer of Delirium (July, 2009), Self-Murder (April,

-and Attraction and Repulsion (June, 2011).
-His two novellas
+2010), and Attraction and Repulsion (June, 2011).
+His two

-are Penelope Prim and Tallulah Tempest (both February,
+novellas are Penelope Prim and Tallulah Tempest

-2015).
-The latter was originally intended to be a send-up of volatile
+(both February, 2015).
+The latter was originally intended to be

-relationships but turned out to be an appreciation and celebration
+a send-up of volatile relationships but turned out to be an appreciation

-of them instead: sometimes a tale decides where it wishes to go,
+and celebration of them instead: sometimes a tale decides where

 |